 Pilots who take one of four (4) antidepressants – Celexa (Citalopram Hydrobromide), Lexapro (Escitalopram Oxalate), Prozac (Fluoxetine Hydrochloride), Zoloft (Sertraline Hydrochloride) may be considered by the FAA on a case by case basis only.
 Applicants may be considered after extensive testing and evidence of successful use for one year without adverse effects.
-Medications used for psychiatric conditions* are rarely approved by the FAA.
-The FAA has approved approximately fifty (50) class one airmen and less than 150 total pilots approved under the FAA’s SSRI protocol.
+Even psychiatric medications which are “approved” by the FAA for psychiatric conditions* are only approved on a case by case basis.
+The FAA has approved relatively few airmen under the FAA’s SSRI protocol.
+Certain mental conditions are absolutely disqualifying.
+In order to have the best chance at FAA acceptance the petition for consideration should contain eloquently detailed rationale.
 Most psychotropic drugs are not approved under any circumstances.

 This includes but is not limited to: